inoxlang/inox/docs/getting-started.md

 ```

 This will start an IDE on https://localhost:1200, it is not very stable so feel free to Ctrl+C & restart the IDE if it stopped working.

+## Learning the language

+The basics of the language are explained in this [file](./language-basics.md).\
+You can also explore the `examples/` folder and start with scripts in `examples/basic`.\
+After you learned the basics you can go in the `docs/features` folder an pick the feature you want !